Our accessibility commitment

 Launched in 2022, The TV Access Project (TAP) is an alliance of the UK’s biggest broadcasters and streamers who have pledged to work together to create a substantive and permanent structural shift which will ensure access provision for deaf, disabled and neurodivergent talent.

-The Bottle Yard Studios is a member of the Production Spaces workstream, focused on supporting Studios, Facilities, Post Production Houses, VFX and Outside Broadcast Units to make their spaces accessible so that Disabled people can carry out their roles on an equitable basis.
+The Bottle Yard Studios has been a TAP Activator since 2022.
+We support TAP’s vision to see full inclusion in the TV industry by 2030, where no disabled talent is ever excluded because barriers have been removed and equity created.
+We are a member of TAP’s Production Spaces workstream, focused on supporting Studios, Facilities, Post Production Houses, VFX and Outside Broadcast Units to make their spaces accessible so that Disabled people can carry out their roles on an equitable basis.

 TAP Activator